Texas Expungement Guide

 A felony conviction cannot be expunged in Texas unless the case was overturned, the defendant was acquitted by an appellate court, or the defendant was pardoned by the Governor.
 If the felony resulted in a conviction as a result of deferred adjudication or community supervision probation, it may be eligible for an order of nondisclosure (record sealing).

 An expungement (or expunction) is a signed order from a judge that is legally served upon stage agencies throughout Texas that have a copy of your criminal record.
 An expunction order, usually effective for a single offense, forces state agencies and private companies to destroy records of your arrest, whether they are stored electronically or on hard copy.

 Here are the basic steps for expunging a Texas criminal record:

 1. Determine if you are eligible for expunction

-2. File the petition with your local district court
+2. File a petition for expunction with your local district court

 3. Pay the statutory filing fees

 4. File the expunction order with the court clerk